google/go-cloud/CONTRIBUTING.md

 *   Follow the normal
     [pull request flow](https://help.github.com/articles/creating-a-pull-request/)
 *   Build your changes using Go 1.11 with Go modules enabled.
-Go Cloud's continuous integration uses Go modules in order to ensure [reproducible builds](https://research.swtch.com/vgo-repro).
+The GCDK's continuous integration uses Go modules in order to ensure [reproducible builds](https://research.swtch.com/vgo-repro).
 *   Test your changes using `go test ./...`.
 Please add tests that show the